 The Domino K600, MCS Eagle, AZ Delta, like the Raptor we sell (we think it works great on webs but we have bad experiences with single products), is based on Kyocera heads that came out around 8 years ago.
 They have 16 rows of nozzles that jet at 20 KHz, print 600 dpi and have a print width of 4.25”or 108 mm, the smallest drop is 7-14 pl (UV, slower on biggest drop, about 15 kHz) or 7-18 pl (Water).
-The head is very sensible mechanically to products touching the nozzle plate (which will eventually happen), that is, you can easily lose jets, especially if not on a web.
+The head is very sensitive mechanically to products touching the nozzle plate (which will eventually happen), that is, you can easily lose jets, especially if not on a web (although they have splices).
 A replacement head costs $10,000 to $15,000

 The new GTUS eZ-inkjet is based on the newest Ricoh technology that came out around 2 years ago.
 They have 4 rows of nozzles that jet at 60 kHz, print 600 dpi and have a print width of 2.13”or 54 mm (half the size of the Kyocera but the eZ-inkjet can hold 2 Ricoh heads, making it 4.15” or 108 mm), the smallest drop is 7 pl.
 The head is stainless steel, much sturdier than the Kyocera.
 A replacement head costs $5,800.

 The Ricoh can jet at 52 kHz (433 fpm @ 600 dpi) vs 20 kHz (167 fpm @ 600 dpi) for the Kyocera, at the drop size of 7 pl, that is 2.6 times faster ! (*)